Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning

-\textbf{Computing the occupancy measure ratio} Because expert trajectories are unavailable, the expert is specified only through state marginals at each noise level.
-As a result, the discriminator estimates a density ratio under a uniform distribution over noise levels rather than under the policy-induced state occupancies.
-In addition, while the policy accumulates occupancy mass at the terminal noise level, the expert does not provide temporal occupancy information.

-We compute the full occupancy measure ratio by using importance sampling corrections to account for the mismatch between sampling and target proportions.

-As previously discussed, the term $w_E$ is a design choice while $w_\theta$ is induced by the policy and is estimated empirically from the simulated trajectories.
+\textbf{Density ratio estimation} Computing the learning signal $h_f(\mu_E(s_t)/\mu_\theta(s_t))$ requires estimating the density ratio $\mu_E/\mu_\theta$ at each visited state.
+We do so by training a discriminator $D_\phi : \calS \to [0,1]$ to distinguish expert states (data samples and their noised versions) from policy states (samples generated by the current policy) \citep{sugiyama_density_2010, goodfellow_generative_2014}.
+The discriminator is retrained jointly with the policy at each iteration; full details and the training procedure are given in Appendix~\ref{app:density_ratio}.

 \textbf{Sample efficiency and practical considerations} Generating trajectories is computationally expensive, as each rollout requires simulating a full diffusion sampling trajectory.
 To improve sample efficiency, we reuse trajectories over multiple policy updates and add importance sampling corrections to the policy gradient.
 While this modification is theoretically sound, we found it to be unstable since it leads to high-variance gradient estimates.
 We attempted to mitigate this issue by subtracting a baseline, a standard technique for reducing variance in policy gradient methods.
-However, in our setting, there is no clear choice of baseline.
-We therefore use the empirical average of the learning signals $\bar{A}_t = \frac{1}{n_\text{traj}}\sum_{i=1}^{n_\text{traj}} A_t^{(i)}$ as a baseline.
+However, in our setting, there is no clear choice of baseline; we use the global batch mean $\bar{A}$ of the cumulative learning signals as a variance-reducing baseline, following standard PPO practice.